rcosnita/fantastico/doc/source/features/oauth2/tokens_format.rst

       * A key uniquely generated and hard to guess.
       * It is used to protect against **Cross Site Request Forgery (CSRF)**.

-   #. idp

-      * The idp which authenticated the user.

    #. creation_time

       * The timestamp when this token was generated.